Discover the Last Best Place

 Early-to-Mid July (July 1 – July 20): The Sweet Spot

 If I had to pick one window for a first-time visitor, this is it.
 The road is almost always fully open.
 Snowfields at Logan Pass are still photogenic.
-Wildflowers in the alpine zone (especially around Hidden Lake) are at peak.
+Wildflowers in the alpine zone are at peak.
 Day length is maximum.
 Wildlife is active in the early mornings.

 Best for: First-time visitors, families, anyone who wants the full Glacier experience.

-Tradeoff: This is also when crowds peak, and lodging in the area gets booked 6-12 months in advance.
+Tradeoff: This is when crowds peak, and lodging gets booked 6–12 months in advance.

 Late July to Mid-August: Peak Crowds, Reliable Weather

-You’ll get the best weather of the year, but you’ll share the road with everyone else.
+Best weather of the year, but you’ll share the road with everyone.
 Logan Pass parking will be full by 7 a.m. most days.
 The new 3-hour parking rule should help with turnover, but plan to start early regardless.

 September: My Personal Favorite

 This is when I bring family and friends.
-The crowds drop off dramatically after Labor Day, the weather is still excellent through mid-month, and the larches in the higher elevations start to turn yellow toward the end of the month.
-Wildlife activity actually picks back up — bears are foraging hard before winter, and elk are starting their rut.
+Crowds drop dramatically after Labor Day, weather is excellent through mid-month, and the larches in the higher elevations turn yellow toward the end of the month.
+Wildlife activity picks back up — bears feed hard before winter, and elk start their rut.

 Best for: Solo travelers, photographers, anyone who’s been before, couples.

-Tradeoff: Some lodging properties start to close after Labor Day.
+Tradeoff: Some lodging closes after Labor Day.
 Most in-park lodging closes by mid-to-late September.

 October: A Gamble Worth Taking

-The road usually stays open into mid-October, but it can close for snow at any point.
+The road usually stays open into mid-October but can close for snow at any point.
 The light in October is unbelievable — low angles, golden grasses, snow on the high peaks.
 I’ve had some of my best Glacier days in early October.
-I’ve also driven up there expecting to do Highline and turned around at Avalanche Creek because of an early-season storm.

 Best for: Locals, photographers, the genuinely flexible.